 The Radiotherapy Treatment suite provides radiotherapy treatment for cancer patients.
 It is a radiographer-led oncology service.
-The radiographers are specially trained to adminster radiotherapy to cancer patients.
-They are supported by the clinical oncology team.
+The radiographers are specially trained to administer radiotherapy to cancer patients.
+They are supported by the clinical oncology team and radiotherapy physics teams.

 Whilst you are welcome to bring a visitor with you they will not be allowed to enter the radiotherapy treatment machine area but will be asked to remain in the waiting area.
 Please note there are no facilities for child-care in the waiting areas.